LukeHackett/aws-certificated-security-speciality-study-notes/chapter-03/README.md

 AWS Secrets Manager provides integration with AWS CloudFormation through resource types that enable you to create secrets as part of an AWS CloudFormation template.

 All secrets managed by AWS Secrets Manager are encrypted at rest using the Amazon Key Management Service (KMS) service.

+Secrets can be replicated into a secondary region, with updates also being applied into the replicated region, which helps to support Active/ACtive workloads or DR scenarios.
+Replicate is a read-only operation, i.e. updates to the secret should only be done in the primary region.

 ### Secrets Permission Management